NervanaSystems/neon/doc/source/api.rst

 .. py:module:: neon.backends

 This module defines the computational backend of neon, either based on CPU or GPU hardware.
-Included are classes that implement neon's auto-differentation feature.
+Included are classes that implement neon's auto-differentiation feature.

 .. autosummary::
    :toctree: generated/